 Knowing a little about history, politics, literature, finance, science, technology, emotional intelligence, and so many other topics always comes in handy.
 This motor knowledge helps us better query authors.
 It signals us to look something up.
 It gives us the self-awareness to know when to leave the author’s words as they are.

 Motor knowledge can certainly come through living, and part of being a well-rounded editor is having nonbook interests.
 But also, luckily for editors — who may be more inclined to read than to take a class or join a group — there are books to help us “learn the world.”
-In the age of Google, it may seem archaic to consult books for snippets of information, but occasional browsing of these volumes will bring the motor knowledge you need for editing — and provide fun conversation starters.
+In the age of Google, it may seem analog to consult books for snippets of information, but occasional browsing of these volumes will bring the motor knowledge you need for editing — and provide fun conversation starters.

 Consider these books for fun facts: